 This is a basic recipe for South Indian style fish fry that my mom taught me.
 It is so easy that you can have it ready in no time.
-Because it has only a few ingredients, it is important to use fresh, good quality fish so that it’s flavour will shine through.
-My favorite way of having this fiish fry is with rasam rice, but of course, it goes well with literally any dish.
+Because it has only a few ingredients, it is important to use fresh, good quality fish so that its flavor will shine through.
+My favorite way of having this fish fry is with rasam rice, but of course, it goes well with literally any dish.
 You can also customize it to your liking.
 I generally don’t add ginger garlic paste to fish fry, but if that’s your thing, go ahead!
+Check out more delightful recipes like this on our company website Food And Meal.

 Amma’s Fish Fry